adessoSE/Seed-Test/README.md

 ```
 npm run database
 ```
-This command creates the collections 'Stories' and 'stepDefinitions' and inserts the current stepDefinitions into the collection.
+This command creates the collections 'Stories' and 'stepTypes' and inserts the current stepTypes into the collection.
 The Stories collection can stay empty.
 It will be automatically filled while accessing the web-app.

 ### License